-An all-too-familiar dinner party scenario: at the home of friends, you're sipping a glass of wine while your hosts put the finishing touches on dinner.
-Then their beloved cat does its business in the litter box, licks itself a bit, and proceeds to hop up on the kitchen counters right where your dinner is being made...
+An all-too-familiar dinner party scenario: At the home of friends, you're sipping a glass of wine while your hosts put the finishing touches on dinner.
+Soon later, their beloved cat does its business in the litter box, licks itself a bit, and proceeds to hop up on the kitchen counters right where your dinner is being made.

 So what's a devoted cat-lover to do?